 Its attractions include archaeological digs and exhibitions, the Keramat Iskander Syah (the sacred burial ground of a Malay ruler) and the Fort Gate – a remnant of the fortress built in the 1860s.
 It also boasts the Spice Garden, the ASEAN Sculpture Garden and the Battle Box, a former underground military complex.

-With plenty of dining options, such as Italian restaurant Gattopardo, as well as heritage trails, like the 14th and 19th century walking trails, you can spend hours walking around Fort Canning Park.
+With plenty of dining options as well as heritage trails, like the 14th and 19th century walking trails, you can spend hours walking around Fort Canning Park.
 The park is also a good choice if you’re looking for a romantic location to bring your partner, or if you’re keen on exercise.